 Synonyms of Informal

 Have you ever sent a quick text to a friend and then written a serious email to your teacher?
 Notice the difference?
 One feels relaxed.
 The other feels proper.
 That relaxed style is called informal.
+The words that replaces that situation to avoid repetition, comes under synonyms of informal.

 The word informal means something is casual, friendly, and not strict.
 It is how we talk to friends, family, or people we feel comfortable with.